-This grant, awarded to Wisconsin Council for Social Studies, provided professional development opportunities to social studies teachers within the state of Wisconsin on the use of the Library of Congress (LOC) archives to prepare students for 21st century learning.
+This grant, awarded to Wisconsin Council for the Social Studies, provided professional development opportunities to social studies teachers within the state of Wisconsin on the use of the Library of Congress (LOC) archives to prepare students for 21st-century learning.
 In social studies, this includes developing students who are more creative, better communicators, thoughtful problem solvers, effective collaborators, and efficient technology users.
-This seminar included the framework for 21st century skills and examples from LOC projects that assisted teachers in understanding what this framework means for classroom teachers.
+This seminar included the framework for 21st-century skills and examples from LOC projects that assisted teachers in understanding what this framework means for classroom teachers.

 Contact: Beth Ratway

 A grant was awarded to Elkhorn Area School District to train their teachers and library media specialists on how to teach with primary source documents in a newly updated social studies curriculum.
 Each level—elementary, middle, and high school groups—posted at least four lessons for their level on a shared drive so that other teachers within the district can access them.
 A staff member was recruited to become a primary source trainer for the district and will train 20 other teachers.
 The goals of this project were to develop a general awareness of the Library of Congress’ digital collections, locate and use these sources efficiently and effectively, be able to discern the value of each primary source, examine history as a discipline, and to build community.